 I’m sure the vast majority of us have never thought, “just go use a prostitute.”
-But we may start to see sex as a chore.
+But this wife sees sex with her husband as such a chore that she would rather hire it out.
 Here’s Matt Jacobson talking about why thinking of sex as a chore is NEVER a good idea–and what we can do instead.

 And here’s a thoughtful response to that article written by one of my male readers, Jack Lopez, who sent it along to me.
 I thought you all may appreciate it: